TomasHubelbauer/agendum/README.md

 ### Roadmap

 - Address [TODO comments](https://github.com/TomasHubelbauer/agenda/search?q=todo) (continuously)
-- [ ] Pull out styling to its own file
 - [ ] Allow editing the item text
 - [ ] Allow switching to a multi-line editor and split into title and description (for links etc.)
 - [ ] Allow attaching images (maybe check for size for now to not bust local cache)